DD3Boh/CPPM/README.md

 # CPPM - Custom Power Profiles Manager

-Custom Power Profiles Manager (CPPM) - Qt based GUI program to handle user made power profiles
+Custom Power Profiles Manager (CPPM) - Qt based GUI program to handle user made power profiles.

+This program comes in two versions:
+* Standard application: works on most desktop enviroments with a system tray icon and a popup style slider menu
+* Plasmoid: works only on KDE Plasma, but it provides an interface as close as possible to the native style

 ## Install from prebuilt
 To install the package from prebuilt, all you need to do is download the desired package from the release page.